Head for heights: Causes of fear of falling

 Vertigo is a separate condition, caused by a destabilization of the posture.
 When it occurs at height, it is the result of too large a distance from the eyes to the nearest visible solid object and is referred to as "distance vertigo" or "height vertigo".
 In order to see the object, the head starts to sway imperceptibly, and "location reflex" then causes the body to sway with it.
 At the same time, the body stabilizes its sense of position using the periphery of the retina, but if the person looks down they lose this stabilizing factor.
 This physiological swaying is normally counteracted by the body's vestibular system and proprioceptive sense.
-However, for example, if the person's sense of balance has previously been damaged, the risk of falling is increased.
+However, if the person's sense of balance has previously been damaged, the risk of falling is increased.